Block (iSCSI) Share Target Screens

 • Authorized Access Screens

-The Authorized Access screen displays settings to create new authorized access networks or edit existing ones in the list.
+The Authorized Access screen shows a table listing groups allowed to access the target.
+The Authorized Access table lists the group ID, user, and peer users. settings to create new authorized access networks or edit existing ones in the list.

 iSCSI Authorized Access Screen